Lead Opinion

 1. Who May Redistrict

-The Secretary of State and the General Assembly argue that three words in the state constitution grant the General Assembly exclusive power to draw Colorado‘s congressional districts: “General Assembly shall.”
+The Secretary of State and the General Assembly argue that three words in the state constitution grant the General Assembly exclusive power to draw Colorado's congressional districts: "General Assembly shall."
 At first blush, this logic seems persuasive; however, this argument is not consistent with existing Colorado law.
-Although the first sentence of
+Although the first sentence of Section 44 says that the "General Assembly shall" draw congressional districts, the term "General Assembly," like the term "legislature" in Article I of the U.S. Constitution, has been interpreted broadly.
+The term "General Assembly" encompasses the entire legislative process, as well as voter initiatives and redistricting by court order.

 The term General Assembly does not simply refer to the lawmakers who must pass a bill.
 Instead, it is a shorthand method of referring to the entire standard lawmaking procedure set forth in the Colorado Constitution.
-Carstens, 543 F.Supp. at 79 (“Congressional redistricting is a law-making function subject to the state‘s constitutional procedures.“).
-These procedures require a majority quorum, approval by a committee, and reading of the bill at length on two different days in each house.
-See, e.g.,
+Carstens,

-[I]t is manifest that the triunity of our government is not invaded by acceptance of this litigation for decision.
+[Ilt is manifest that the trfunity of our government is not invaded by acceptance of this litigation for decision.
 If by reason of passage of time and changing conditions the reapportionment statute no longer serves its original purpose of securing to the voter the full constitutional value of his franchise, and the legislative branch fails to take appropriate restorative action, the doors of the courts must be open to him.

 In the forty years since Baker v.
 Carr, court involvement in redistricting has become more common.
 Although courts continue to defer to the legislatures, the courts must sometimes act in order to enforce the one-person, one-vote doctrine.
-Indeed, Congress enacted
+Indeed, Congress enacted 2 U.S.C. § 2c specifically for the purpose of foreing courts to draw valid redistricting plans rather than resorting to at-large districts.
+Branch v.
+Smith,

 2. When Colorado May Redistrict

-Our decision turns upon the interpretation of the second sentence in
+Our decision turns upon the interpretation of the second sentence in Article V, Section 44.
+In construing our constitution, our primary task is to give effect to the framers intent.
+Grant v.
+People,

-In its brief and during oral argument, the General Assembly strongly asserted that the 1974 changes in
+In its brief and during oral argument, the General Assembly strongly asserted that the 1974 changes in Section 44 were technical changes intended to eliminate obsolete language.
+They assure us that no substantive changes were made in Section 44.
+Thus, the second sentence of Section 44, as it was

-We will not assume that the 1974 technical changes to
+We will not assume that the 1974 technical changes to Section 44 rendered the second sentence superfluous.
+See, e.g., Welby Gardens v.
+Adams County Bd. of Equalization,

 This is the tradition in many other states as well.
 As one author put it, politicians understand that a census is a necessary prerequisite for redistricting:

-[T]here is no denying that when a new party gains a legislative majority in mid-decade it does not redistrict the state‘s congressional delegation right away but waits until the next Census.
-This is another of the “rules of the game” in legislative life, for everyone wants to avoid violent seesaws in policy.
+[There is no denying that when a new party gains a legislative majority in mid-decade it does not redistrict the state's congressional delegation right away but waits until the next Census.
+This is another of the "rules of the game" in legislative life, for everyone wants to avoid violent seesaws in policy.

 Hacker, Congressional Districting at 66.